 1. Use Double Opt-in

-It is no coincidence this point comes first on the list of good email marketing techniques.
+It is no coincidence that this point comes first on the list of good email marketing techniques.

 The quality of your email list is much more important than quantity.
-Still, many marketers want to avoid losing potential subscribers because they might need to remember to click the confirmation link.
+Still, many marketers want to avoid losing potential subscribers because they might forget to click the confirmation link.

 That’s true, but if someone forgets to confirm their email address after signing up for a newsletter, they probably won’t be an active subscriber.

-A list of 1,000 engaged subscribers will drive more business value and revenue than 3,000 unengaged subscribers.
+A list of 1,000 engaged subscribers will deliver more business value and revenue than a list of 3,000 unengaged subscribers.

 Focus on quality, not quantity.